 - Maintain the federal requirement for states to cover dental services under the Medicaid Early Periodic Screening, Diagnosis, and Treatment (EPSDT) program.

 - Require states to cover dental services for Medicaid-eligible adults, and exempt all preventive dental services from cost-sharing requirements.

-- The ADA urges the Congress to preserve the federal financing role in the Medicaid program and update the federal matching formula to address economic changes.
+- Preserve the federal financing role in the Medicaid program and update the federal matching formula to address economic changes.

 Letters and Testimony